bahrus/xtal-element/README.md

 However, recent recommendations seem to [discourage making events bubble](https://developer.salesforce.com/docs/component-library/documentation/en/48.0/lwc/lwc.events_best_practices), as that would be "the least disruptive."

-Trying to predict ahead of time which events would be most used for a group of component, where not bubbling is a nuisance, vs. not, where event bubbling could be disruptive, seems near impossible.
+Trying to predict ahead of time which events would be most used for a group of components, where bubbling is a big win, vs. scenarios where event bubbling could be disruptive, seems near impossible.

+So XtalElement allows:

+1. Web component developers to override these defaults for all instances, and
-So XtalElement allows users to individual instances to override how the events should propagate.
-E.g.
+2. Web component users to fine tune on an instance by instance basis how events propagate.

+The property/attribute eventScopes is used for this purpose.
+The syntax below shows how it is used for one instance via the attribute.

 ```html
 <xtal-link-preview event-scopes='[["view-model-changed","bubbles"]]'  base-link-id=corsAnywhere href="https://ionicframework.com/docs/components/"></xtal-link-preview>